-If a vehicle (eg minibus) is hired to transport students, the vehicle must carry the required first aid materials and the driver must ensure her/himself of its roadworthiness.
+If a vehicle (e.g. a minibus) is hired to transport students, the vehicle must carry the required first aid materials and the driver must ensure themselves of its roadworthiness.

 Supervision of students where a change of clothing is required